-- Who is qualified to practice what and how are issues of safety, competence/expertise, and ethical practice addressed? - How do we apply and develop optimal scientific and epistemological methods to address issues of efficacy, safety, satisfaction, development, and integration? - Where do professional regulation and appropriate business practices fit in? - How are we to collaborate and communicate with one another when concepts and techniques are so varied? - How can the history of healing systems give us clues to the farther reaches of possibility and development? - How do we deepen and extend our current health practices? - How should media and information resources for the public be planned, coordinated and integrated into health care?
+• Who is qualified to practice what and how are issues of safety, competence/expertise, and ethical practice addressed?

+- How do we apply and develop optimal scientific and epistemological methods to address issues of efficacy, safety, satisfaction, development and integration? - Where do professional regulation and appropriate business practices fit in? - How are we to collaborate and communicate with one another when concepts and techniques are so varied? - How can the history of healing systems give us clues to the farther reaches of possibility and development? - How do we deepen and extend our current nursing health practices? - How should media and information resources for the public be planned, coordinated and integrated into health care? - Where does AI and social media fit into the equation? - What is the role in legislation for nurses to impact health decisions? - How are these new initiatives funded worldwide, when, how and by whom? - Where does climate control fit into the equation, when, how and why?